-On November 1, 1864, Louis Weichmann moved into widow Mary Surratt’s boarding house, 604 H Street NW, Washington DC.
-Surratt’s son John was an important courier for the Confederacy who kept his mother and sister in the dark about his activities in order to shield them from culpability.
+On November 1, 1864, Louis Weichmann moved into widow Mary Surratt’s boarding house, 604 H Street.
+Surratt’s son John was an important courier for the Confederacy who kept his mother and sister largely in the dark about his activities in order to shield them from culpability.
 Weichmann was an old friend of the family, an elementary school chum of John’s and a fellow Catholic.

 Weichmann worked as a clerk at the War Department of Prisons and sat next to Daniel H.L.
 Gleason.
 After arriving at the boarding house, he immediately began telling Gleason the house was a nest of illegal activities.
-Of course, the possibility exists Weichmann was placed in the house as a confidential informant from the beginning, the results are the same either way.
+Of course, the possibility exists Weichmann was placed in the house as a confidential informant from the beginning.
 That fall Weichmann began informing on Surratt and his friend John Wilkes Booth.